Path-Consistency with Prefix Enhancement for Efficient Inference in LLMs: Evaluation

 \subsection{Discussion on Robustness and Scalability}

-Path-consistency does not alter the model's generation process.
-It is a lightweight, model-agnostic method that requires no additional computation.
-As demonstrated in the \cref{tab:mistral}, it maintains strong robustness even when applied to another open-source model Mistral-7B.
+Path-consistency doesn't alter the model generation process.
+It is a lightweight, model-agnostic approach that requires no additional computation.
+As demonstrated in \cref{tab:mistral}, it maintains strong robustness even when applied to another open-source model, DeepSeek-V3 \cite{liu2024deepseek}.

-Additionally, path-consistency can be extended to more complex scenarios.
-Self-consistency baseline aggregates answers at the end of all branches, while the prefix extraction behavior in path-consistency can be seen as an early aggregation.
-This early aggregation serves as an initial assessment of complex problems, continually accumulating information to aid in the final aggregation.
-Inference tasks generally have accurate answers, providing confidence metrics for the initial aggregation.
-However, there are also ambiguous aggregation scenarios.
-For example, in code generation tasks, there may be no exact answer.
-We also explore modifying the initial aggregation method in these scenarios, utilizing path-consistency to accelerate inference.

-The prefix selection strategy for code generation is different from that for clear-cut aggregation scenarios.
-We need to find different intermediate evaluation metrics tailored to specific situations.
-In the code generation process, we should not access the test parts in advance since there is no analogous ``answer" part.
-Instead, we use the abstract syntax tree (AST) to evaluate the generated code at any stage, considering code without syntax errors as correct.

-Additionally, code generation does not have the concept of ``confidence".
-In reasoning tasks, we extract the ``prefixes" of reasoning paths corresponding to the majority of answers without knowing if the extracted reasoning paths are ``better".
-Hence, we need to use constraints like "majority element" or "high confidence" to limit this behavior.
-However, In code generation task, code that the AST can parse is certainly a ``better" choice compared to code with syntax errors, and no additional constraints are needed.

-Table \ref{tab:code gneration} presents the optimization of code generation using path-consistency.
-In the experiment, we maintained the setting of 20 branches and evaluated the generation quality using the pass@1 metric.
-The results indicate that path-consistency can improve both task performance and efficiency in code generation.
-However, the optimization effect is less pronounced due to the llama model generating a large number of comments along with the code, which increases the number of tokens generated.
+We can also observe the scalability of path-consistency with larger model sizes.
+Due to the inherently strong reasoning capabilities of larger models, the impact of the three optimization methods on accuracy remains relatively stable.
+However, path-consistency still achieves a substantial reduction in token consumption.
+This demonstrates that path-consistency exhibits excellent robustness and scalability, consistently providing efficiency improvements across different models and at larger scales.
+Furthermore, as shown in the Appendix, we also conducted experiments on a much smaller model.